Michael73MGD/Resume/README.md

 # Resume
-ResumeRework.docx is most likely the most recent version
+Hi, here's where I keep my updated Resume and related documents, Resume.pdf should be the most recent version.